mnsbesttinker/admitconnect/README.md

 - The current booking/availability behavior is still seed-data based in memory and resets on dev-server restart.
 - Replacing in-memory stores with database-backed persistence is a top next step.

+## Functionality neccessary for production ready grade

+This repository is ready for first users when:

+✅ Users can sign up/login and can’t impersonate each other

+✅ Mentor verification workflow is secure (docs private)

+✅ Booking cannot double-book

+✅ Stripe is real, webhooks verified, and booking state transitions are reliable

+✅ You can recover from errors (logs + Sentry) and have backups of the DB

+✅ There’s a basic refund/cancel path